charlesfrye/minimodal/README.md

 Notice that `.local` execution on the client fails!

-Even in Stupid Modal, we can set it up so that the server can do things the client can't -- in this case, the server has `numpy` on it.
+Even in MiniModal, we can set it up so that the server can do things the client can't -- in this case, the server has `numpy` on it.

-In not-stupid Modal, the server might
+In grown-up Modal, the server might
 [have a GPU](https://modal.com/docs/guide/gpu),
 or it might be
 [100 containers running at once](https://modal.com/docs/guide/scale),